Initial evaluation and management of rib fractures

 Rib fractures are common injuries, which occur most often following blunt thoracic trauma but can also result from severe coughing, athletic activities (eg, rowing, swinging golf clubs, throwing), and nonaccidental trauma (ie, child abuse).
 Concomitant injuries and complications range from mild discomfort to life-threatening conditions, such as pneumothorax, splenic laceration, and pneumonia.

-This topic will review the evaluation and management of isolated rib fractures, including stress fractures, not involving intrathoracic injury.
+This topic will review the initial evaluation and management of isolated rib fractures, including stress fractures, not involving intrathoracic injury.
 Discussions of the in-patient management of multiple rib fractures, blunt and penetrating thoracic trauma, and stress fractures generally are found separately.
 (See "Inpatient management of traumatic rib fractures" and "Initial evaluation and management of blunt thoracic trauma in adults" and "Initial evaluation and management of penetrating thoracic trauma in adults" and "Overview of stress fractures".)

 CLINICAL ANATOMY AND PHYSIOLOGY